preethammadapura/basespace-help-1/_docs/articles/tutorials/share-data-using-email.md

 <br />
 **For Projects**,

-{% step 1, /images/tutorials/share-project-selector_1366x422.png, CLICK ON SHARE PROJECT %}
+{% step 1, /images/tutorials/share-project-selector_1366x422.png, Click on Share Project %}
 Select the "Projecs" icon and select the desired Project.
 Select the "Share" button from the options available in the top menu.
 {% endstep %}

 **Alternatively**,

-{% step 1, /images/tutorials/share-project-selector-alternate_1359x318.png, CLICK ON SHARE PROJECT %}
+{% step 1, /images/tutorials/share-project-selector-alternate_1359x318.png, Click on Share Project %}
 Select the "Projecs" icon and click on the desired Project.
 Select the "Share" button from the options available in the Projects page.
 {% endstep %}

 **For Runs**,

-{% step 1, /images/tutorials/share-run-selector_1349x361.png, CLICK ON SHARE %}
+{% step 1, /images/tutorials/share-run-selector_1349x361.png, Click on Share %}
 Select the "Runs" icon and select the desired Run.
 Select the "Share" button from the options available in the top menu.
 {% endstep %}